CatScan-crypt/Starknet-ERC20-Deployer/workflow.md

 2. [ ] Page refresh returns tab styles to the deploy tab but stays on the same page.
 3. [ ] Fix Files in the public directory are served at the root path.
 Instead of /public/tempIcon.png, use /tempIcon.png.
 4. [ ] Investigate Port disconnected, reconnecting...
 Port connected inject.js:1 loop.
+5. [ ] No 404 on empty routes.
+6. [ ] Fix inaccurate hour timestemp in History table.

 ### Security and Warnings
 1. [ ] Fix security vulnerabilities. (package.json)